learn

 What does toxic algae look like in rivers?

-In rivers (and occasionally lakes), toxic algae generally form brown or black mats that grow on rocks in the river bed (also called benthic).
+In rivers (and occasionally lakes), toxic algae generally form brown or black mats that grow on rocks in the riverbed (also called benthic).
 Mats that come loose from the riverbed can wash up on the banks or form floating ‘rafts’ in shallow areas.
+The mats can also become exposed during low flows.
 When exposed, the mats may dry out and turn a light brown or white colour and may also produce a strong musty odour.
+Toxic algae differs from harmless bright green algae, which often form long filaments.

 Phormidium 2